Node B: Power requirements

 Since WCDMA often operates at higher frequencies than GSM (2,100 MHz as opposed to 900 MHz for GSM), the cell radius can be considerably smaller for WCDMA than for GSM cells as the path loss is frequency dependent.
 WCDMA now has networks operating in the 850–900 MHz band.
 In these networks, at these frequencies, the coverage of WCDMA is considered better than that of the equivalent GSM network.

 Unlike in GSM, the cells' size is not constant (a phenomenon known as "cell breathing").
 This requires a larger number of Node Bs and careful planning in 3G (UMTS) networks.
 Power requirements on Node Bs and user equipment (UE) are much lower.

-It is connected to RNC of UMTS network through IUB interface.
+It is connected to RNC of UMTS network through an IUB interface.

 Node B setup

 A full cell site has a cabinet, an antenna mast and actual antenna.
 An equipment cabinet contains e.g. RF power amplifiers, digital signal processors and backup batteries.
 What you can see by the side of a road or in a city center is just an antenna.
 However, the tendency nowadays is to camouflage the antenna (paint it the color of the building or put it into an RF-transparent enclosure).
 Smaller indoor nodes may have an antenna built into the cabinet door.

 A Node B can serve several cells, also called sectors, depending on the configuration and type of antenna.
 Common configuration include omni cell (360°), 3 sectors (3×120°) or 6 sectors (60 degree each, not a very popular deployment).